As of 2026, cash usage has reached record lows—accounting for just 14% of payments—while credit and debit card dominance continues to rise.

 EMV credit cards and payments vs. NFC cards and payments

-• EMV cards, which stands for Europay, Mastercard, and Visa, are chip-enabled credit cards (note that they’re not chip-and-signature cards).
-They allow users to dip their cards into a card reader and make payments, and are more secure than the older magnetic stripe cards.
+- EMV cards, which stands for Europay, Mastercard, and Visa, are chip-enabled credit cards (note that they’re not chip-and-signature cards).
+They allow users to dip their cards into a card reader and make payments, and they are more secure than the older magnetic stripe cards.

-• Meanwhile, NFC payments allow customers to pay by simply tapping or hovering their card or smartphone near a payment terminal, using a form of RFID tech, and generally takes less time to complete a purchase.
+- Meanwhile, NFC payments allow customers to pay by simply tapping or hovering their card or smartphone near a payment terminal.
+NFC is a specialized subset of RFID that operates on a specific high frequency (13.56 MHz), allowing for the secure, two-way communication required for financial data.

 RFID technology vs NFC technology